 7. Organize the Barn

-You can now organize the things inside your new barn.
+You can now organize what's inside your new barn.
 Plan where you will place the basic tools like screwdrivers and wrenches.
 Consider having a cabinet for the rags, broomsticks, and other cleaning materials.

 If you have livestock like horses or chickens, make sure there's a door for their safety.
 You may need advice from an agricultural expert on how to shelter them inside the barn.

-Avoid putting unnecessary things inside the barn.
-However, you can have some benches for sitting or a boot storage rack.
+Avoid putting unnecessary stuff inside the barn.
+You can have some benches, though, for sitting or a boot storage rack.

 The purpose of the slope is to redirect the rain away from the foundation.
 A single-slope roof is quite easier to install due to less effort in cutting and materials needed.
 On the other hand, a double-slope roof is recommended on one-story or tall houses like a bungalow.